Anti-Islam Pegida rally meets resistance in Dresden | DW | 17.02.2020

-Members of far-right xenophobic Pegida movement took to the streets of Dresden, but they didn't have the streets to themselves.
+Members of the far-right xenophobic Pegida movement took to the streets of Dresden, but they didn't have the city to themselves.
 Thousands of counter-protesters gathered to stage a rival rally.

 Thousands of people rallied in the eastern German city of Dresden on Monday to protest against Germany's anti-Islamic and xenophobic Pegida movement.